Lancashire Holdings Ltd - Director/PDMR Shareholding

 Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them

-The Company announces that, on 8 March 2024, Natalie Kershaw, Executive Director and Group Chief Financial Officer exercised 102,244 Restricted Share Awards ("RSS awards") granted as nil-cost options over the Company's common shares of US$0.50 each.
-These RSS awards were granted under the LHL Restricted Share Scheme.
+The Company announces that, on 8 March 2024, Alex Maloney, Executive Director and Group Chief Executive Officer, exercised 116,126 Restricted Share Awards ("RSS awards") granted as nil-cost options over the Company's common shares of US$0.50 each.
+These RSS awards were granted under the LHL Restricted Share Scheme Performance Awards and Bonus Deferral Plan.

-Ms. Kershaw sold 50,243 of the resulting shares at the price shown below to cover the tax, national insurance and fees arising as a result of the exercise and retained the balance of 52,001 shares.
+Mr. Maloney sold 57,064 of the resulting shares at the price shown below to cover the tax, national insurance and fees arising as a result of the exercise and retained the balance of 59,062 shares.
 The exercise was satisfied using existing shares in issue held by the Lancashire Holdings Limited Employee Benefit Trust.

-The notification below, made in accordance with the requirements of UK MAR, provides further detail:
+The notification made in accordance with the requirements of UK MAR, provides further detail:

 |1